 OBJECTIVES: This review primarily aims to update the previous Cochrane review of childhood obesity prevention research and determine the effectiveness of evaluated interventions intended to prevent obesity in children, assessed by change in Body Mass Index (BMI).
 Secondary aims were to examine the characteristics of the programs and strategies to answer the questions "What works for whom, why and for what cost?"

 SEARCH METHODS: The searches were re-run in CENTRAL, MEDLINE, EMBASE, PsychINFO and CINAHL in March 2010 and searched relevant websites.
 Non-English language papers were included and experts were contacted.

 DATA COLLECTION AND ANALYSIS: Two review authors independently extracted data and assessed the risk of bias of included studies.
-Data were extracted on intervention implementation, cost, equity and outcomes.
-Outcome measures were grouped according to whether they measured adiposity, physical activity (PA) related behaviours or diet-related behaviours.
+Data was extracted on intervention implementation, cost, equity and outcomes.
+Outcome measures were grouped according to whether they measured adiposity, physical activity (PA)-related behaviours or diet-related behaviours.
 Adverse outcomes were recorded.
 A meta-analysis was conducted using available BMI or standardised BMI (zBMI) score data with subgroup analysis by age group (0-5, 6-12, 13-18 years, corresponding to stages of developmental and childhood settings).